Updated April 29, 2021

 How are "low income" students defined?

 A low income student is defined as eligible for free and reduced lunch based upon family income.
-According the federal guidelines that is 185% of the Federal Poverty Level.
-Therefore the 2016-17 upper income levels by family size is:
+According the federal guidelines, that is 185% of the Federal Poverty Level (FPL).

 How are “special needs” students accommodated?